AvolitesLtd/TitanManual/docs/synergy/operating-synergy.md

 on the server.
 It's also good for generative plugins where you define the FX names.

-> If you select layers then press \<Locate\>, the layer intensity will be set to full but all media and FX will be cleared.
+> If you select layers then press <Keys.HardKey>Locate</Keys.HardKey>, the layer intensity will be set to full but all media and FX will be cleared.
 This is useful to get a layer back to a known state, but you don't get any output. **To get some output you will need to then select a media clip**.

 The Clip selection window also shows you the progress of clips being transcoded by the Ai server.